jvrana/DASi-DNA-Design/README.md

 # Shoestring DNA

-**Shoestring** is an automatic DNA cloning plan designer aimed for operating on small (shoestring!) budgets.
+**Shoestring** is an automatic DNA cloning plan designer aimed for operating on small budgets.

+### Features

 **Shoestring** provides a DNA sequence to workflow interpreter, utilizing knowledge of existing primers, PCR fragments, and templates to produce an efficient and cost-effective cloning plan.
+Currently, it only supports homology assembly (such as *gibson assembly*)

 ### Use cases